Here you’ll find answers to some of the most frequently asked questions about the project.

 During these works, we installed pontoons to enable pedestrians and cyclists to continue using the towpath.

-These works will see the installation of new link boxes, fibre cables, and joint bays to run the cable along the canal.
+The second phase of work will see our contractors lay new cables.
+This involves the installation of new link boxes, fibre cables, and joint bays that will support running the cable along the canal.
 Our teams will also be planting new hedgerows along the towpath during this phase.

 The works will be funded by National Grid and the new data centre operator.
 They will not come at a cost to the taxpayer.